semrush/intergalactic/website/docs/patterns/form/form.md

 **Disadvantages of vertical form layout**

 - It needs more vertical space.
-- It is not an ideal solution for large forms (and the complex ones).
+- It isn’t an ideal solution for large forms (and the complex ones).

 ### Horizontal form layout, left label alignment

 **When to use?**

-- The form is large and/or complex, and you need to slow the user down in order he/she do not make mistakes.
+- The form is large and/or complex, and you need to slow the user down in order they don’t make mistakes.
 - “Price of the mistake” after the completion of a large form is significant.

 ![](static/label-3.png)